 If you opt for its Business Class package, it will cost you $9.99/month/user (annual subscription) but will increase the maximum file size on 250MB, add advanced checklists, priority support, business-level security setting, unlimited power-ups, card repeater, calendar view, map view, voting, 100+ app integrations, unlimited team boards, board collections and templates, custom backgrounds and stickers, unlimited buttons, rule and scheduled commands, 1,000 command runs per team + 200 per user, email notifications, Google apps sign-on, advanced admin permissions, and more.

-The Enterprise package, priced at $20.83/month/user, will add unlimited command runs, SSO for all SAML IdPs, power-up administration, organisation-wide permissions, attachment restrictions, public board management, and organisation-visible boards.
+The Enterprise package, priced at $17.50/month/user (the price drops as you add more users), will add unlimited command runs, SSO for all SAML IdPs, power-up administration, organization-wide permissions, attachment restrictions, public board management, and organization-visible boards.

 Flock reminds of Slack in many ways - it facilitates messaging, audio and video calls, file exchange, the Do Not Disturb feature, essential productivity tools, and more, through free and paid service packages.
-It can also integrate with third parties like Twitter and Google Drive.
+It can also integrate with third parties like Twitter, Google Drive and Zoom.

 The free plan is an excellent way to get smaller teams started, as it provides unlimited individual and group messaging, an archive for up to 10,000 searchable messages, 10 public channels, 5GB of total file storage space per team, single team admin, unlimited polls, reminders, notes, and third-party integrations, as well as individual video calls.